 The mission of the program is to prepare individuals at the pre-professional level for the practice of medical laboratory science.
 The curriculum encompasses not only didactic and clinical activities and experiences, but also the development of professional and leadership skills.
 The program instills the values of integrity, teamwork, and respect for people and promotes the concepts of life-long learning and fiscal responsibility.
 The program culminates with the student attaining career-entry competence as a Medical Laboratory Scientist.

 To accomplish this mission, the program strives to:

-Eight students are accepted each year.
+Ten students are accepted each year.
 During the program, students attend classes and participate in various clinical activities.
 Time is divided between the classroom and the laboratory setting.
-Classes typically begin the third week of July and continue for 50 weeks.
-Students routinely attend class from 8 a.m. to 4 p.m.
-Monday through Friday.
-There are no holiday assignments, however, clinical rotations may include some evenings and nights.
+The academic experience begins in July and continues for 49 weeks.
+Students routinely attend class and/or clinicals from 8 a.m. to 4 p.m.
+Mondays through Fridays.
+There are no holiday assignments, however, clinical rotations may include an occasional evening or night.

 Curriculum activities provide for laboratory skills development and mastery, as well as a knowledge base in medical laboratory science.
-Acquiring this knowledge and perfecting these skills enables program graduates to function in many laboratory settings—including hospital, physician office, reference, research and industrial laboratories.
+Acquiring this knowledge and perfecting these skills enables program graduates to function in many laboratory settings—including hospital, physician office, reference, research, forensic and industrial laboratories.